Developers

 Key Types:

-• Admin Keys: Full account access including billing and user management
+• Admin Keys: Full account access including all resources

 Delete an API key.